On the better behaved version of the GKZ hypergeometric system: The usual and the better behaved versions of the GKZ hypergeometric system

 The version of the GKZ hypergeometric system associated to a fixed parameter $\beta\in N\otimes \CC$ which will be the central object of study of this paper is then defined as follows: \begin{definition} Consider the following system of partial differential equations on sequences of functions of $n$ variables $\big(\Phi_c(x_1, \ldots, x_n)\big)_{c \in K}:$

-We will call this system the {\em better behaved GKZ} and will denote it by $\GKZ(\Aa,K;\beta)$. \end{definition} In order to simplify our notation, we will denote a solution to the better behaved GKZ by $\Phi_K(x_1, \ldots, x_n).$ Alternatively, it can be viewed as a function in $n$ variables
+We will call this system the {\em better behaved GKZ} and will denote it by $\GKZ(\Aa,K;\beta)$. \end{definition} In order to simplify our notation, we will denote a solution to the better behaved GKZ by $\Phi_K(x_1, \ldots, x_n)$.